 On 29 December 2022, ANEF released 120 Double-spurred Fracolins in the Souss-Massa National Park.
 After a 3-week acclimatization period, the francolins will be released into the Rockein Reserve inside the national park.

-5 thoughts on “Reintroduction of Double-spurred Francolin in Morocco”
+5 thoughts on “Conservation of Double-spurred Francolin in Morocco”

 Well done!
 How and where did you get the population for the restocking programme?
 Was the subsp still present in Morocco?